Nonoperative treatment of 44B ankle injuries is usually only indicated for minimally displaced, stable fractures.

 If x-rays are not available, this is the only alignment reference available.

-Any anteroposterior (AP) displacement is corrected.
+Firstly, the posterior displacement is corrected.

 The assistant stands on the medial side of the injured leg and maintains some flexion of the knee and the right angle position of the ankle, pressing gently on the knee and holding the big toe forwards in line with the patella.